Matb85/ocean-peace/README.md

-# Redinn Wellbeing - a digital wellbeing app
+# Ocean Peace - a digital wellbeing app for mobile & desktop